quartercastle/tag/README.md

-The motivation behind this package is that the [`StructTag`](https://github.com/golang/go/blob/0377f061687771eddfe8de78d6c40e17d6b21a39/src/reflect/type.go#L1110) implementation shipped with Go's standard library is very limited in detecting a malformed StructTag and each time `StructTag.Get(key)` gets called, it results in the `StructTag` being parsed agian.
+The motivation behind this package is that the [`StructTag`](https://github.com/golang/go/blob/0377f061687771eddfe8de78d6c40e17d6b21a39/src/reflect/type.go#L1110) implementation shipped with Go's standard library is very limited in detecting a malformed StructTag and each time `StructTag.Get(key)` gets called, it results in the `StructTag` being parsed again.
 Another problem is that the `StructTag` can not be easily manipulated because it is basically a string.
 This package provides a way to parse the `StructTag` into a `Tag` map.
 This allows fast lookups and easy manipulation of the key value pairs within the